 Daily Variety’s review (May 20, 1964) shows that Brenco replaced a minimum of twelve minutes of Toho footage: “There is still need of sharp editing particularly in its opening, which for seven minutes concentrates on several shots of various constellations and a lecture, no less, on astronomy and movement of the heavens.”
 Believe me, this lecture is enough to get anybody to walk out — it’s just padding that doesn’t even make much sense.

-Also dropped by Brenco was the entire scene with the giant Walrus Magma, something that we thought we might never see.
+Also dropped by Brenco was the entire scene with the giant Walrus Magma, something we once thought we might never see.
 Forry Ackerman kept on telling us about it, but I forget if he ever printed a photo.
 The best theory is that Brenco got rid of Magma because audiences might laugh at him, as they surely would have laughed at the jolly astronauts singing and dancing.
 Someone at Brenco must not have liked the final special effects episode — they darkened the entire nighttime flood sequence, superimposing smoke over everything.
 How were these decisions made?
 It’s as if the boss said, “This is a perfect movie for us.
 Let’s buy it and then disavow and jettison everything in it.”

 Fans of Japanese movies will be impressed by Gorath’s large cast.
 The faces are familiar even if the names are not.
 Everyone recognizes Takashi Shimura from Seven Samurai and a score of other Kurosawa classics.
 In Toho sci-fi and Kaiju he’s most often a thoughtful scientist.
 The other distinctive Godzilla veteran is the lean-faced Akihiko Hirata.
 Toho-Kurosawa connections are made with Jun Tazaki (High and Low, Ran), Seizaburô Kawazu (Yojimbo) and Kô Nishimura (The Bad Sleep Well, Yojimbo).